• Skip to primary navigation

 Instructions

-• Cut the top of the head of garlic off, so that the tips of the cloves are exposed.
-Place it in center of a piece of tinfoil (shiny side in) and drizzle with 1 tsp of olive oil.
+• Cut the top off the head of garlic so the tips of the cloves are exposed.
+Place it in the center of a piece of tinfoil (shiny side in) and drizzle with 1 teaspoon of olive oil.
 Massage the oil into the garlic and then form the tinfoil around the garlic head tightly, like a little packet.
-Place on a small baking tray and cook until soft and fork tender, about 40-45 minutes.
+Place on a small baking tray and bake until soft and fork-tender, about 40-45 minutes.

 • While the garlic roasts, bring a large pot of water to a boil.
-Once boiling, place the cauliflower in, cover and cook until fork tender, about 10-15 minutes.
-Drain and place into a high powered blender.
+Add the cauliflower, cover, and cook until fork-tender, about 10-15 minutes.
+Drain well and place into a high-powered blender.

-• Heat the remaining 1 tsp of oil in a small pan over medium heat and cook the onion until golden brown, about 5 minutes.
-Add it into the blender.
+• Heat the remaining 1 teaspoon of oil in a small pan over medium heat and cook the onion until golden brown, about 5 minutes.
+Place into the blender with the cauliflower.

-• Once the dip is smooth, add in 2 cups of the spinach and turn the Blender to the “chop” setting just for a few seconds until the spinach is broken down.
+• Once the dip is smooth, add 2 cups of the spinach and turn the blender to the "chop" setting just for a few seconds until the spinach is broken down.

-• Roughly chop the remaining spinach and stir it in, to add some texture.
+• Roughly chop the remaining spinach by hand and stir it in, to add a different texture.

 • Transfer to an oven-safe serving dish and sprinkle with the remaining 1/2 cup of cheese.

-• Bake, uncovered, until golden brown and bubbly, about 20-25 minutes.
-OPTIONAL: broil for a few minutes to get the cheese really golden!
+• Bake uncovered until golden brown and bubbly, about 20-25 minutes.
+For a golden-brown top, broil for 1-2 minutes after baking.

-• Let cool for a few minutes and DEVOUR immediately!
+• Let the dip cool and set for a few minutes before serving.

 Tips & Notes: